OldStarchy/DashBot/readme.md

     module.exports = Config;
     ```

-    You can find details on how to get a bot token for discord online (thats how i figured it out).
+    You can find details on how to get a bot token for discord online (that's how I figured it out).
-    Same goes for the imgur stuff if you want it.
+    The same goes for the Imgur stuff if you want it.

 4. 1.
 Run in node